Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Cons

-• Large footprint may require more floor space
+- Large footprint takes up more floor space

 Pros